core-wg/transport-indication/draft-ietf-core-transport-indication.md

 | ------- | -------------- | ---------------------------------- | --------------- |
 | 10 (suggested)      | coaptransport        | CoAP transport protocol        | \[TBD-this-spec\] {{upcomingtransports}} |

+## Underscored and Globally Scoped DNS Node Names {#iana-underscored}

+IANA is NOT YET requested to add the following entries to the Underscored and Globally Scoped DNS Node Names registry (in the DNS Parameters group) established in {{?RFC8552}}
+and thus enables its use with SVCB records:

+* SVCB, `_coap`, {{svcb-discovery}} of this document
+* SVCB, `_coaps`, {{svcb-discovery}} of this document

+The request for registration is deliberately not expressed at this point because it is yet to be revisited whether the creation of a "COAP" / "COAPS" RR pair similar to the "HTTPS" RR would be preferable.

 --- back